-Construction Industry and COVID-19 Pandemic
+Construction industry and COVID-19 pandemic

-The term "Movement Control Order" (MCO), which is the 'lockdown' in Malaysia, refers to the limitation of people's movement between locations, either locally or worldwide.
+The term "Movement Control Order", which is the "lockdown" in Malaysia, refers to the limitation of people's movement between locations, either locally or worldwide.
 This movement restriction has been deployed to halt the spread of undesirable illnesses or viruses.
-Under the Control and Prevention of Infection Diseases Act 1988 & Police Act 1967, MCO was implemented due to the number of affected people (Esa et al., 2020).
-Malaysia's government has adopted four (4) distinct types of MCOs throughout a 2-year period, each with its own set of Standard Operating Procedures (SOPs), which are as follows: Movement Control Order (MCO), Enhanced MCO (EMCO), Conditional MCO (CMCO), Recovery MCO (RMCO) (Esa et al., 2020).
-During MCO, where the majority of major sectors are prohibited from operating during this period and the majority of workers are advised to work from home or stay at home to limit virus transmission, began on March 2020 and will last until April 2020.
-All sectors that contribute to the Malaysian economy need to close down, except supermarkets, public markets, sundry shops, and convenience stores selling essential goods.
-The EMCO phase started when the aovernment announced the control to curb the spread of COVID-19 as well as to make it easier for the authorities to trace the cases unit by unit.
+Under the Control and Prevention of Infection Diseases Act 1988 and Police Act 1967, MCO was implemented due to the number of affected people (Esa, Kamal and Ibrahim, 2020).
+Malaysia's government has adopted four distinct types of MCOs throughout a two-year period, each with its own set of standard operating procedures (SOPs), which are as follows: MCO, Enhanced MCO (EMCO), Conditional MCO (CMCO), Recovery MCO (RMCO) (Esa, Kamal and Ibrahim, 2020).
+During MCO, most of the major sectors are prohibited from operating during this period and the majority of workers are advised to work from home or stay at home to limit virus transmission; this began in March 2020 until April 2020.
+All sectors that contribute to the Malaysian economy need to close down, except supermarkets, public markets, sundry shops and convenience stores selling essential goods.
+The EMCO phase started when the government announced the control to curb the spread of COVID-19 as well as to make it easier for the authorities to trace the cases unit by unit.
 The CMCO Phase occurred when new COVID-19 cases fell below 100 cases per day.
 There are MCO regulations that allow specific sectors to reopen.
 The primary goal of this CMCO is to assist the government in recovering the momentum of Malaysia's economy.

 There are a few conditions and standards that employers and employees must meet to prevent the virus from spreading in their workplaces, especially those in the construction industry.
-Further evidence is given by Esa et al. (2020), who stated that more generally asserts that the government has lost around RM 2.4 billion each day throughout the MCO phase 1 to phase 3 periods, totalling around RM63 billion till May 2020; if the MCO is extended another month, total losses would reach RM98 billion.
-Additionally, the construction sector estimates daily losses of around RM11.6 billion.
-As indicated by Minister of Work, Dato' Sri Hj Fadillah, in a Bernama TV interview, as an exit plan for the MCO and CMCO, the RMCO phase will take over and assume responsibility for future operations with strict SOPs.
+Further evidence is given by Esa, Kamal and Ibrahim (2020), who stated that more generally asserts that the government has lost around MYR2.4 billion each day throughout the MCO phases 1 to 3 periods, totalling around MYR63 billion till May 2020; if the MCO is extended another month, total losses would reach MYR98 billion.
+Additionally, the construction sector estimates daily losses of around MYR11.6 billion.
+As indicated by Minister of Work, Dato' Sri Hj Fadillah, in a BERNAMA TV interview, as an exit plan for the MCO and CMCO, the RMCO phase will take over and assume responsibility for future operations with strict SOPs.
 The RMCO helped the construction sector enhance productivity so that enough construction supplies could be provided, as more skilled employees were hired and working hours returned to normal.
 From this background of research, it can be concluded that pandemics have big effects on the construction sector as well as the emotional intelligence of construction players.